wvdlaan/todomvc/README.md

 This will only work if you have a JVM installed on your machine.

-If you don't have a JVM installed I would advice you to skip this last step of the walkthrough because you won't see anything difference from running the file as Clojurescript.
+If you don't have a JVM installed I would advice you to skip this last step of the walkthrough because you won't see anything different.

 I tried to save the file as `transact.clj` from Light Table using `ctrl-shift-s`.
 But that does not work.
 Light Table is smart enough to leave the file extension as it is.

-1. Go to a terminal or file explorer and copy `transact.cljs` to `transact.clj`
+1. Go to a terminal or file manager and copy `transact.cljs` to `transact.clj`
 3. Right-click in the Light Table workspace tree and select _refresh folder_
 2. Open `transact.clj`
 3. Evaluate `transact.clj` with `ctrl-shift-enter`

 Now we can run our test on the JVM.
-Go to the last line of `transact.clj` and evaluate this expression:
+Go to the last line of `transact.clj` and evaluate the same expression:

 ```clojure
 (try-transactions